 A mere $1,000 invested in IBM would have grown to $961,000, while the same amount invested in Standard Oil would have amounted to $1,260,000—nearly $300,000 more.
-That's even though the oil company’s stock only increased by 120-fold during this time period and IBM, in contrast, increased by 300-fold, or nearly triple the profit per share.
+The oil company’s stock only increased by 120-fold during this period; IBM, in contrast, nearly tripled Standard Oil's profit per share.

-The choice to reinvest your dividends can even make a huge difference when examining a single firm in isolation.
-Say you decide you want to put $100,000 into one of the world's biggest medical, pharmaceutical, and consumer product blue chip stocks, Johnson & Johnson.
+The choice to reinvest your dividends can make a huge difference when examining a single firm.
+Say you decide you want to put $100,000 into one of the world's biggest medical, pharmaceutical, and consumer product blue-chip stocks, Johnson & Johnson.

-In one universe, you decide not to reinvest dividends.
+One alternative is that you decide not to reinvest dividends.
 Your $100,000 grows into $4,367,897 before taxes.
 This consists of:

-- 35,359 shares of Johnson & Johnson at a market price of $93.39, for a total market value of right around $3,302,177
+- 35,359 shares of Johnson & Johnson at a market price of $93.39, for a total market value of around $3,302,177

 - Aggregate cash dividends of around $1,065,720

-In the other universe, you decide to reinvest dividends.
+The other alternative is that you decide to reinvest dividends.
 Your $100,000 grows into somewhere around $7,062,245.
 This consists of 75,621 shares of Johnson & Johnson stock at a market price of $93.39

 Due to your significantly higher share count—almost double the stock—you are set to receive $226,863 in dividend income over the coming twelve months.